openedx/open-edx-proposals/oeps/processes/oep-0056-proc-architectural-advisory-process.rst

 Under-utilized ADRs
 -------------------

-We adopted ADRs in :doc:`../best-practices/oep-0019-bp-developer-documentation` several years ago as way of recording techincal decisions and co-locating them with their corresponding code.
+We adopted ADRs in :doc:`../best-practices/oep-0019-bp-developer-documentation` several years ago as way of recording technical decisions and co-locating them with their corresponding code.
 OEP-19 is otherwise unopinionated about how those ADRs get used and reviewed, or when in our engineering process writing them should occur.
 This has led to ambiguity and ambivalence around ADRs.
 Often they're an afterthought, and serve only as grudging documentation of a decision after it has been made.

 We believe that ADRs - and more importantly, the conversations that happen around them - can be so much more.
 We can use these documents and conversations as a vehicle for decentralizing and scaling our decision making process, making more informed decisions, democratizing access to domain knowledge, elevating our architectural discourse, and recording our decisions for posterity with additional contextual information that's often missing today.

 Finding expertise is difficult
 ------------------------------

-Related to the above, historically it is also very difficult to find experts and stakeholders in a given domain.
+Related to the above, historically it is also very difficult to find subject matter experts and stakeholders in a given domain.
 Generally this happens via word of mouth, sometimes not at all, or occasionally by engineers realizing a vacuum of expertise exists and *they are now the expert!*

 This difficulty is compounded by the decentralized and global nature of the Open edX community.